 Author: Adrian LeCesne Editor: Michael Fife The Ninth Circuit Court of Appeals recently upheld a decision affirming the Agua Caliente Band of Cahuilla Indians’ (the “Tribe”) right to groundwater in the Coachella Valley.
-The court found that the Tribe holds a federal “reserved right” to groundwater … Continue Reading »
+The court found that the Tribe holds a federal “reserved right” to groundwater based on the intended agrarian purposes of the reservation … Continue Reading »

 Brownstein’s California Water Group is pleased to provide you with our California Water Rights: Compliance Checklist for 2017.
 This checklist provides a summary of state water right reporting requirements and applicable deadlines for users of surface water and groundwater in California.
 Use the link to find: Our summary of filings required for all surface water and groundwater users … Continue Reading »